JONSASSE/432-2018/assignments/hw7/README.md

 # Question 6 (20 points)

 The `remission.csv` file contains contains initial remission times, in days, for 44 leukemia patients who were randomly allocated to two different treatments, labeled A and B. Some patients were right-censored before their remission times could be fully determined, as indicated by values of `censored` = 1 in the data set.
+Note that remission is a good thing, so long times before remission are bad.

 Your task is to plot and compare appropriate estimates of the survival functions for the two treatments, including at least a Kaplan-Meier estimate and a log rank test.
 Compare median and (restricted) mean survival times appropriately.
 Write a complete sentence (or several) to accompany each of your estimates and plots.
 Do not use a regression model.